 Section 10: Committee Chairperson and Members.

-Only a member of the Board of Directors may qualify to chair a committee.
+Any Member or any person designated by the President as otherwise deemed appropriate chair a committee.
 A member may serve on more than one committee, but may not chair more than one committee.
 The chairperson may select the members he/she deems appropriate to serve on the committee.

 Article IX: INDEMNIFICATION PROVIDED MEMBERS